-- Embed criteria around vegetables in your product development process. - e.g. Mixed meals must contain at least 75g of vegetables in each serve - Taste is king and will have a significant impact on repeat-buying and therefore the longevity of your product.
+• Embed criteria around vegetables in your product development process.

+• Taste is king and will have a significant impact on repeat-buying and therefore the longevity of your product.
 Before large scale production, sense-check your vegetable product/recipe.
 Engage a tasting panel comprised of your target market, which will include children as well as parents/caregivers.
-You might also get your tasting panel to comment on the product concept, product name, packaging and proposed price point.

-Vegetables need to be made the hero of children's and family meals or snacks so that children become familiar with them and even love them.
+You might also get your tasting panel to comment on the product concept, product name, Vegetables need to be made the hero of children's and family meals or snacks so that children become familiar with them and even love them.
 Plant-based nutrition and snacking is trending, which means that the time is ripe to consider how your product range might include a product that makes vegetables the hero.